opensim-org/opensim-core/doc/APIGuide.md

 ## Test Components {#testComponents}
 While testing the dynamics of your Component and its results is best left to you, the Component builder, OpenSim provides a test harness for testing the structure and integrity of your Component.
 The test program in testComponents.cpp  instantiates and performs some standard checks on each Component in its queue, to which you can include your Component, to test:
   1. serialization and deserialization and their equivalence
   2. cloning (copying) with its equivalence to the original
   3. memory increases due to copying
   4. adding the component  to a Model
   5. the use of Sockets to define and satisfy dependencies
-6. initializing the System (calling model.initSystem()) and its impact on memory
+  6. initializing the System (calling `model.initSystem()`) and its impact on memory
-7. evaluating Outputs at the Stage indicated by the the Output.
+  7. evaluating Outputs at the Stage indicated by the Output.